railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 ## The next workshop

 We plan on holding our next RailsBridge Boston workshop on June 21-22, 2013 at Microsoft NERD in Cambridge.
-We're very thankful our core organizer Brendan Kemp for securing this next venue.
+We're very thankful to organizer Brendan Kemp for securing this next venue.
 The space is fabulous, with a beautiful view of the Charles River and the Boston skyline, and even includes an outdoor dining area!